Charlottebenett/snake-/README.md

 - [Controls](#controls)
 - [Screenshots](#screenshots)
 - [License](#license)
+ -->
 ## Features

 - Simple and fun Snake game.
-- Eat apples to grow your snake and increase your score.
+- Eat apples,  [le fruit défendu], to grow your snake and increase your score.
 - Avoid colliding with the game boundaries or yourself.

 ## Requirements